 Insurance companies are notorious for making the claims process after a tornado difficult and time-consuming.
 Between complicated policy requirements and carrier delay tactics, recovering the full value of your loss can be next to impossible.
 It’s not impossible with an insurance claims adjuster like America First Public Adjusters on your side, though.

-Our team of experienced property claims adjusters understands the evaluation process from top to bottom, and we can help you evaluate, negotiate and back up your estimate with all the proper documentation.
+Our team of experienced property insurance claims adjusters understands the evaluation process from top to bottom, and we can help you evaluate, negotiate and back up your estimate with all the proper documentation.
 We will get you past the pitfalls of tornado-specific claims (ensuring you receive your payment directly, instead of a third-party contractor, for example), take precautionary measures (such as requesting advance payments) and understand the tricks (like the controversial 10&10 approach that can see percentages of your profit sent elsewhere).

 Tornadoes and severe thunderstorms often bring hail, and the resulting damage to homes, businesses and other property can be much more significant than just a few dents.

 Recovering from this kind of damage can be challenging because of adjusting standards that vary from carrier to carrier.
 If your damage isn’t immediately obvious, it can be difficult to meet your policy’s requirements and without a trained, experienced, knowledgeable independent claims adjuster on your side, you are likely facing an uphill battle.
 At America First Public Adjusters, we can help you ask all the right questions and come prepared with all the right answers.

 Lightning damage claims often bring their own set of perils.
 If fire loss has not been suffered, proving and substantiating damages caused by electrical surges can be a challenge.
 Computers, electronic equipment, and other systems in your home or business can be ruined by one major electrical surge – and this type of loss can render your property unlivable or unusable for a significant amount of time.